soundz77/Express-app-template/README.md

 # Express app template

-A modular Express REST API featuring logging (to file/console) and global error handling.
+A modular Express app with logging (to file/console) and global error handling.
 Envalid is used for environment variable validation.
+Basic middleware is already setup and can be easily changed.

 ## Getting Started